Ramsey sequences with bounded clique size: Concluding remarks

 \section{Concluding remarks}

-This paper is a short note that settles the open question in \cite{chartrand-zhang-2021,chartrand-zhang-2020-article} about finding Ramsey sequences with a bounded clique size.
-Furthermore, we can generate infinite collection of such Ramsey sequences by considering ascending sequences that contain $Sh(n,2)$ or $G_k$ as a subsequence.
-Ramsey theory is a potential branch of Mathematics which demands further exploration. \textbf{ {Declaration:}} We confirm that there are no relationships or situations that could be perceived as a conflict of interest related to this research and no external data is used. \textbf{ {Acknowledgment:}} The first author thanks the University Grants Commission for the financial support offered by the Junior Research Fellowship Scheme.
+This paper is a short note that settles an open question in \cite{chartrand-zhang-2021,chartrand-zhang-2020-article} about finding Ramsey sequences with a bounded clique size.
+Furthermore, we present an alternative proof of the Generalised Ramsey theorem.
+Ramsey theory is a potential branch of Mathematics which demands further exploration. \textbf{ {Declaration:}} We confirm that there are no relationships or situations that could be perceived as a conflict of interest related to this research and no external data is used. \textbf{ {Acknowledgment:}} The authors thank Romain Bourneuf for his valuable suggestions to improve the manuscript.
+The first author also thank the University Grants Commission for the financial support offered by the Junior Research Fellowship Scheme.
 (Ref.
 No. 221610198643 dated 29 -11-2022).